A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 For preventive drugs, the Internal Revenue Service has not determined which classes of medications it considers preventive.
 Major insurance carriers and Pharmacy Benefit Managers such as CVS Caremark have stepped in to fill this void by developing their own lists.

-Assurant’s Preventive Drug List includes medications that both Anthem Blue Cross and Blue Shield and CVS Caremark consider preventive.
+Assurant’s Preventive Drug List includes medications that CVS Caremark consider preventive.

-A : When you enroll in the BLUE Plan option, it is automatically associated with an HRA – you do not need to enroll separately for the HRA.
+A : When you enroll in the Blue plan, it is comes with an HRA – you do not need to enroll separately for the HRA.
 An HRA is an IRS-sanctioned arrangement that allows an employer to reimburse for medical and prescription expenses incurred by participating employees.
-HRAs reimburse only those items (coinsurance and deductibles) that are not covered by an employer's standard Health Plan.
+HRAs reimburse only those items (coinsurance and deductibles) that are not covered by an employer's the Health Plan.
 Reimbursements are tax-free.

 Q : How is an HRA funded?

 A : The HRA includes the standard contribution from Assurant to help pay for your deductible and coinsurance.
-At the start of each plan year, if you are enrolled in the BLUE Plan option, your HRA will be credited with $200 for Employee-only coverage or $400 for Family coverage.
+At the start of each plan year, if you are enrolled in the Blue plan, your HRA will be credited with $200 for Employee-only coverage or $400 for Family coverage.
 Family coverage includes Employee and Spouse/Domestic Partner and/or any number of children.

 Only Assurant is allowed to contribute to your HRA.